 Here are what Japanese lotions are NOT:

-- They’re not a type of moisturisers (although most are moisturising).
+- They’re not a type of moisturisers (although most do hydrate skin).

 Functions of Japanese lotions:

 There is no equivalent product available in North American or European brands.
-This step is primarily a Japanese concept and it is a considered essential in a Japanese skin care routine.
+This step is primarily a Japanese concept and it is considered an essential in a Japanese skin care routine.

 - Prepare for skin care products that follow by softening skin.

-- There’re also a myriad of additional features available (depending on the product) like brightening, whitening, soothing, firming, anti-ageng, reducing acne… the list goes on.
-These formulations act as a skin treatment in addition to the first 2 basic functions listed above.
+- There’re also a myriad of additional features available (depending on the product) like brightening, soothing, firming, anti-ageing, treating acne… the list goes on.
+These formulas act as a skin treatment in addition to the first 2 basic functions listed above.

-There’re 3 main methods to apply Japanese lotions, and the method you choose depends on how much time you have and what you have available.
+There’re 3 main methods of applying Japanese lotions, and the method you choose depends on how much time you have and what you have available.

 - Pour appropriate amount onto your palm and gently pat into skin till absorbed.